sonicguo/azure-signalr-vnext-features/README.md

 # Introduction
 This repo contains the specs and samples for the vnext features of Azure SignalR Service.

+Please contact us if you are interested in trying this vnext feature!

 ## VNEXT Features

 * [Serverless WebSocket](./serverless-websocket)